 Harbourfront Centre operates five theatres – Fleck Dance Theatre (capacity 446), Harbourfront Centre Theatre (capacity 350), Studio Theatre (capacity 196), Brigantine Room (cabaret-style 250), and Lakeside Terrace (theatre 250); and various alternative multi-purpose spaces for presentations, workshops, school classes, camps and other activities.
 Outdoor stages include the large amphitheater-style Concert Stage (Capacity 1300), and the central public spaces, Canada Square and Ontario Square.

-As the Front of House Supervisor, you will have the opportunity to coordinate and oversee front of house services during performances and events as you lead, supervise, and motivate a team of Ushers.
-You will be a part of the Visitor Experience Team and, act as representative to all of our visitors where our goal is to exceed expectations as we welcome visitors back to our site.
+As the Front of House Supervisor, you will have the opportunity to coordinate and oversee ushering and event management services during performances and events as you lead, supervise, and motivate a team of Ushers and volunteers.
+You will be a part of the Visitor Experience Team and, act as representative to all of our visitors where our goal is to exceed expectations as we welcome visitors to our site.

 - Works in various Harbourfront Centre venues on 10-acre campus.